 Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
 This can be stressful for children.
 The Ministry of Justice has launched an online child arrangements information tool with clear and concise information on the dispute resolution service.
-The School may refer some parents and carers to this service where appropriate.
+The College may refer some parents and carers to this service where appropriate.

 Children with Family Members in Prison: Approximately 200,000 children in England and Wales have a parent sent to prison each year.
 These children are at risk of poor outcomes including poverty, stigma, isolation, and poor mental health.
+The Prison Service will undertake a child safeguarding enquiry with children's social care for all sentenced prisoners to identify any who present an ongoing risk to children from within custody.
+Prisons will also decide on the level of contact, if any, they will allow between a prisoner and a child based on a child contact risk assessment.
 The National Information Centre on Children of Offenders, NICCO provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.